How Chapter 7 Bankruptcy Works

 case.
 11 U.S.C. § 707(a).

-The filing of a petition under chapter 7 bankruptcy "automatically stays" most actions against the debtor or the debtor's property.
+The filing of a chapter 7 bankruptcy petition "automatically stays" most actions against the debtor or the debtor's property.
 11 U.S.C. § 362.
 This stay arises by operation of law and requires no judicial action.
 As long as the stay is in effect, creditors cannot initiate or continue any lawsuits, wage garnishments, or even telephone calls demanding payments.
 Creditors normally receive notice of the filing of the bankruptcy petition from the clerk.

 One of the schedules that will be filed by the individual debtor is a